 Crispy fried tortillas filled with potato

 Flautas are made from tortillas that are filled, rolled up and fried.
-They can be made with ncluding beef, cheese or chicken or really anything you like!
-The result: a long, thin, roll that's extra-crispy and bursting with a savory, spiced filling
+They can be made with beef, cheese or chicken, or anything you like!
+The result: a long, thin roll that's extra crispy and bursting with a savory, spiced filling.

 Makes 12 Flautas

 - Place the potatoes in a pot and cover in water.
 Bring to boil and once boiling, bring the flame down to medium and let it cook for 15-20 minutes or until potatoes are tender.